Flight of the Norwegian National Treasury

-The Flight of the Norwegian National Treasury was the transfer of Norway's gold reserves to the United States via the United Kingdom, to avoid them falling into the hands of Nazi Germany.
+The Flight of the Norwegian National Treasury was the transfer of Norway's gold reserves to Canada via the United Kingdom, to avoid them falling into the hands of Nazi Germany.

 The National Treasury of Norway consisted of 50 tonnes of gold worth in 1940 (approximately in 1940, or in 2015.)

 When the German invasion of Norway began, the gold was evacuated from Oslo first overland to Åndalsnes and then by ship to Tromsø.
 From Tromsø, evacuating Allied forces shipped the gold to Britain, despite German ground and air attacks.
 The gold was later shipped to North America and most was sold to fund the Norwegian government in exile.
 Ten tonnes returned to Norway in 1987.

 Evacuation from Oslo

 The gold was stored in the main vault of the Norges Bank's headquarters in Oslo.
 During the increasing tension of the 1930s, plans were made to make the gold more mobile.
 When the Second World War broke out, these plans were accelerated and the gold was packed into 818 crates of 40 kg, 685 crates of 25 kg and 39 barrels of gold coins, weighing 80 kg each: a total of 53 t.

 When news reached the government in the early hours of 9 April 1940 that the patrol boat Pol III had been attacked and that enemy ships were approaching Oslo, orders went out to evacuate the gold to the vault in Lillehammer.
 Forklifts from local businesses were used to load the gold onto 26 civilian lorries.
 The last lorries left Oslo hours before the Wehrmacht arrived.